 Size and Cost of Your Recreational Vehicle (RV)

-Recreational vehicles are divided into different classifications, depending on features and size.
+Recreational vehicles are divided into different classifications.
+These classifications depend on features and size.
 Here are just three of the many types:

 - Class A: Large and well-equipped, these RVs look a bit like buses, with a large living space and luxurious finishes.
 They are usually the most expensive RVs.